Enfield Local Plan

 Likely to be car-dominated with few jobs in the area and steep slopes making cycling hard

-Composite map showing proposed building areas (edged in red) at Crews Hill.
-Tiles do not match exactly due to mapping errors.
+Composite map from the Local Plan document.
+Tiles do not match due to mapping errors

 Site Allocation SA URB.03 Chase Farm